sebord/ComfyUI-LMCQ/README.md

 - **Custom Import Hook**: Generates a loader stub (`.py` file with the original name) that automatically handles the decryption and loading process when the module is imported.
 - **Keep Original Option**: Decide whether to keep the original `.py` file after encryption.

-### Usage
+### How It Works
 1. Use `LmcqCodeEncryption` to select your `.py` file, choose an encryption level, and optionally enable obfuscation and loader stub generation.
-2. If `add_custom_import_hook` is enabled, the loader stub (`.py` file) will be generated (potentially overwriting the original if `keep_original` is false).
-Place this loader stub and the corresponding `.pye` file together in your custom node's directory.
+2. The node outputs an encrypted `.pye` file and potentially overwrites the original `.py` with a loader stub (if `add_custom_import_hook` is True and `keep_original` is False).
-3. The `LmcqCodeDecryptionLoader` node can be used to test loading the encrypted file, but typically, Python's import mechanism will handle loading automatically via the loader stub.
+3. When Python imports the loader stub `.py` file, it automatically finds the corresponding `.pye` file, decrypts it using the embedded key, and executes the code in memory.

 This system allows you to distribute your custom nodes in a protected format while maintaining ease of use for end-users.